Buccal Lipectomy (Cheek Reduction)

 Anatomy of the Cheeks and Buccal Fat Pad

-The buccal fat is a normal structure found in the cheek and varies in size between individuals.
+Buccal is defined as pertaining to, adjacent to, or in the direction of the cheek.
+The buccal fat pad is a normal structure found in the cheek, varies in size between individuals, and lives in the deep space of the cheek.
+Buccal fat pads contribute to part of the upper cheek volume.
 Very chubby cheeks may have an abundance of buccal fat or may have a mild to a modest amount of buccal fat.
 The actual amount of buccal fat present is determined during the procedure when the fat pad is directly visualized.
+Other components of facial fullness in this region include the teeth, jaw, mucosa, muscles, connective tissue, vessels, nerves, glands, superficial fat, and skin.

 Frequently Asked Questions and Answers Regarding Buccal Fat Removal